10xOXR/milestone-project-1/README.md

 	- Icon elements used in the ‘Further Resources’ table.

 - [jQuery]( https://jquery.com/)
 	- Used to enable the Back-to-Top button functionality.
-Although outside the scope of this project, its inclusion provides a better used experience.
+Although outside the scope of this project, its inclusion provides a better user  experience.

 - [Google Fonts]( https://fonts.google.com/)
 	- Fonts used on the site are provided from Google Fonts.
 They are more visually relevant to the overall design of the site, and cannot be hosted locally on GitHub.